eXpOSNitc/expos-docs/docs/roadmap/stage-16.md

     program and run the machine.

 !!! assignment "Assignment 2"
-    Use the <a href="support_tools-files/xsm-simulator.html" target="_blank">XSM debugger</a> to print out the contents of the Terminal Status Table and the input buffer (by dumping process table entry of the process to which read was performed) before and after reading data from the input port to the input buffer of the process, inside the terminal interrupt handler.
+    Use the [XSM debugger](../support-tools/xsm-simulator.md) to print out the contents of the Terminal Status Table and the input buffer (by dumping process table entry of the process to which read was performed) before and after reading data from the input port to the input buffer of the process, inside the terminal interrupt handler.